 The pros and cons of working with family members

 Nepotism is the practice of showing preference toward family or friends, and often rears its head in the workplace when a higher-up at a company selects someone they know for a new position or promotion.
 Many people tend to cringe when we hear the word nepotism.
 Images of the unqualified and undeserving come to mind, and it’s a natural segue into a discussion about how “it’s not what you know, but who you know.”
-But the fact is, nepotism stands as a common practice in business and life, occurring frequently in family-owned companies, non-profit organizations and small businesses.
+But the fact is, nepotism stands as a common practice in business and life, occurring frequently in large corporations, non-profit organizations and small businesses.
 It’s a common hiring practice that’s not discussed enough.
-And despite its negative associations, nepotism can actually help create a stronger, more sustainable business mode.
+And despite its negative associations, nepotism can actually help create a stronger, more sustainable business model in the long run.
 That is, if it’s done right.

 Benefits – and risks

 But choosing to hire or promote a family member can lead you into dangerous territory, sending a ripple effect of resentment and frustration throughout the company.
 And this can have a substantial impact on employee performance, motivation and allegiance to the company.
 You don’t want your employees to feel looked over or undervalued, so if you’re going to hire someone who’s close to you, you need to do so carefully.

-Before hiring a family member, you must understand that people tend to believe that favoritism is at play whenever a relative is hired, regardless of their stance on nepotism.
+Before hiring a family member, you must understand that people tend to believe that favoritism is at play whenever a relative is hired, regardless of any preexisting job qualifications the person may possess.
 Even when a relative may be uniquely qualified for the job, coworkers often believe that it was their familial ties, not their resume, that got them the position.
-This can be particularly problematic when it comes to upper management and directors.
-Because there’s no ladder to climb when the top rung is always reserved for those with a certain name.
+This can be particularly problematic when it comes to hiring for upper management and director positions, because there’s no ladder to climb when the top rung is always reserved for those with a certain name.

 And if you think that’s bad, consider another all-too-familiar situation in which a family member is handed a high-paying, high-level job, and chooses to take advantage of his position.
 He skips out early when he wants.
 Opts to work from home when his position really necessitates that he be operating in the office.
 And at the end of the day, does the bare minimum to get by.
 Not only is this a sure-fire way to aggravate other employees, but by allowing this to continue, you are setting a new precedent for company culture and values – that the job is just a paycheck, nothing more.
 And in the long-run, that can mean death for a business.